micheledallatorre/GoogleMaps_KML_viewer/README.md

 GoogleMaps_KML_viewer
 =====================

-PHP system that list and plots KML files in a google map automaticaly generated.
+PHP system to automatically list and plot KML files in a Google Map.